matowens/ng-notify/README.md

 ###Sticky Notifications

-Sticky notifications allow you to set a perisistant notification that doesn't fade away.
+Sticky notifications allow you to set a persistent notification that doesn't fade away.
 To do this, simply set the `sticky` attribute to true:

 ```javascript
 ngNotify.set('This is sticky.', {